ameliarw/Chem-308/TDSEmatlab.md

 % now we have points number of entries in the x vector Vvec = zeros(pts, 1);
 Vvec([1:w, end - (w-1):end]) = barht;
+%Vvec(120:130) = 75;
+%this makes a barrier in the middle of the box

 %We created a vector of zeros, but we just set the first three and the last
 %three entries (because w=3) equal to some barht (large number, using 1e6)